HIKE UP THE HIGHEST PEAKS IN BALKANS

 HIKE: 13 Km; 7-8 Hrs; Elevation gain/loss: 970 M.

 MOUNT KORAB, 2764 M

 Mount Korabi (Albanian: Maja e Korabit, Macedonian: Golem Korab) is a very rugged mountain massif standing at 2764m high between Albania and Macedonia in Balkan Mountains.
-With 2764m altitude makes the highest peak for both countries, one of two summits in Europe being national highpoint for more than one country, and 13th highest national point in Europe.
+With 2764m altitude makes the highest peak for both countries, one of two summits in Europe being the national highpoint for more than one country, and the 13th highest national point in Europe.

 There are many routes up to Korabi, though the mountain is mostly climbed from both Macedonia and Albania sides, which have more organized hiking and mountaineering activities.
 Even though there is another route to the top from Restelica, Kosovo which is longer and not well-marked.
 However, we will start at Radomire, Peshkopi.